itsthatblackhat/J.A.R.V.I.S-O/devnotes.md

 ## Introduction

-Jarviso, an embodiment of the moniker "JARVISO" (Jarvis - Official), is our ambitious venture that amalgamates the intricacies of neural networks, the vast reservoir of WordNet, and the unmatched capabilities of OpenAI's GPT.
-Conceptualized as a personal AI assistant, it is in a perpetual state of evolution, striving for more context-aware and insightful interactions.
+Jarviso, reimagined as "JARVISO" (Jarvis - Official), epitomizes a blend of sophisticated neural networks, the linguistic depth of WordNet, and the prowess of OpenAI's GPT.
+Crafted to be more than just an AI, it's a personal AI concierge, continually evolving for richer, context-aware interactions.

 ---